 Where will you be on August 21, 2017 - when a total solar eclipse will be seen from Oregon to South Carolina?
 Find out what you need to know now to start planning for the big event.

-Most readers of Sky & Telescope associate "2017" with the next total eclipse of the Sun visible from the United States.
+Most readers of Sky & Telescope associate "2017" with the next total solar eclipse of the Sun visible from the United States.
 The anticipation for this event is rapidly increasing and warranted — after all, it's been four decades since the Moon's umbral shadow passed through the "Lower 48."
 But even that one, in February 1979, crossed only a handful of states in the Pacific Northwest.

 Not so with the total solar eclipse that's coming on August 21, 2017.
 The 68-mile-wide, 2,500-mile-long path crosses the breadth of the U.S. from coast to coast and touches a dozen states: Oregon, Idaho, Wyoming, Nebraska, Kansas, Missouri, Illinois, Kentucky, Tennessee, Georgia, North Carolina, and South Carolina.